Ignat Kaneff Building, 4700 Keele Street, Toronto, Ontario, M3J 1P3

 Incoming first-year Osgoode students who firmly accept Osgoode’s offer of admission, and apply prior to June 15, are guaranteed accommodation at Osgoode Chambers for the full three years of study as long as they hold a continuous 12-month lease.
 Suites are allocated on a first-come, first-served basis beginning in May.

-Osgoode Hall Law School provides students with a wide variety of extracurricular activities.
+Osgoode Hall Law School offers students a wide variety of extracurricular activities.
 Osgoode is particularly proud of its students’ many international and national successes in mooting and lawyering competitions.
 The Law School enters competitive appellate moot and trial advocacy mooting competitions every year, as well as client counselling and mediation competitions.
-They involve issues of civil and criminal constitutional litigation, international law, federal administrative law, and corporate-securities law.
+They involve issues of civil, criminal, and constitutional litigation; international law; federal administrative law; and corporate-securities law.

 Osgoode students make key contributions to the operational and administrative policies of the Law School.
 The Legal and Literary Society (founded in 1876) is the official student government of Osgoode Hall Law School and is responsible for coordinating and funding the numerous professional, athletic, social, and extracurricular activities at Osgoode.
 The Student Caucus represents and promotes student welfare and interests on Osgoode’s Faculty Council.

 With over 40 student clubs and organizations, there is a tremendous array of opportunities for students to become involved in the Osgoode community.